bcfoltz/brandonfoltz-youtube-downloads/README.md

 # Excel Templates by Brandon Foltz

-Welcome to the repository for Excel templates featured on my YouTube channel, [@BrandonFoltz](https://www.youtube.com/@BrandonFoltz).
-Here, you can download various templates that I've created and demonstrated in my videos.
+Welcome to the repository for Excel templates featured on my YouTube channel [Brandon Foltz on YouTube](https://www.youtube.com/@BrandonFoltz).
+Here, you can download various templates I've created and demonstrated in my videos.

 ## Repository Structure